editor & poet

 transformational writing coach

-At The Writing College, she teaches reading and writing as spiritual technologies.
-Her method is based on two decades of experience teaching and researching in writing labs, middle and high schools, liberal arts universities, technical colleges, and writing programs for emotionally disabled children and adults.
-In 2016, she received her 200-hour YTT from her yoga instructor, Kirtan Smith, who grew up in ashrams and received instructions from one of Brazil’s foremost Hatha Yoga masters, Regina Shakti.
-Her workshops and guided writing practices integrate the mind, spirit, and body.
+At The Writing College, she teaches reading and writing as spiritual technologies to women.
+Her method is based on over two decades of experience teaching and researching in writing labs, middle and high schools, liberal arts universities, technical colleges, and writing programs for children and adults.
+In 2016, she received her 200-hour YTT and her workshops and guided writing practices integrate the mind, spirit, and body.

 Our first session went so well, and Alex made me feel entirely at ease and had the perfect comments and questions to prompt me to deeper and more powerful observations of my own heart and mind.
 Alex listened to my narratives and guided me through my thought processes with her “verbal drafting and revision method,” allowing me to real-time, edit, revise, and change deeply ingrained patterns of thought.
 The philosophical tools and techniques she used helped me access the truth, and express what felt unsayable.
 Thoughts came out that I didn't even realize I had, and she gave me space to process and work through them.